HostZero/android_device_google_sprout-common/README.md

 ![Android One](http://news.bbcimg.co.uk/media/images/77588000/jpg/_77588715_09e78d0d-b02b-418e-8bd0-a4176c985978.jpg "All three android one devices")

-This branch is for building CyanogenMod 13 (or Android Marshmallow AOSP based roms) ROMS.
+This branch is for building CyanogenMod 13 (or Android Nougat AOSP based roms) ROMS.